 From tracking contaminants in the water, assessing environmental change, monitoring sea-level rise, or surveying the coastline and coastal sea floor, NOS physical, chemical, and biological observations help coastal communities make the best decisions for them and for the environment.

 Scientists all over the globe are monitoring how our planet is changing.
 They use tools, such as satellites, thermometers, and tide gauges, to collect observations.
 However, not all collected observations are in the same format, meaning they cannot be easily used together.
 Also, there are gaps in the information that is collected.
-Enter the Integrated Ocean Observing System, or IOOS®.
+Enter the U.S. Integrated Ocean Observing System, or IOOS®.
 Led by NOAA, IOOS brings together federal and non-federal people and technology, building a network to fill observing gaps.
 IOOS is also establishing standards for data collection, so that data can be used together and be more accessible to users.
 All of this means more information, which means a more comprehensive understanding of our planet.

 Development, erosion, and other forces can alter the face of the coastal landscape.
 These changes can have implications for conservation, recreation, development, planning, and even safety.
 NOS uses a range of tools to monitor changes in the shape of the coast.
 For example, NOS uses Light Detection and Ranging (or LIDAR) technology to determine changes in coastal elevations.
-Satellite imagery and aerial photography are tools used by the Coastal Services Center and the National Geodetic Survey to survey and create maps of our nation's shoreline and track land cover change over time.
+Satellite imagery and aerial photography are tools used by the Office for Coastal Management and the National Geodetic Survey to survey and create maps of our nation's shoreline and track land cover change over time.

 Sea level rise and other flood-related hazards can have potentially severe impacts.
 NOS helps coastal communities move beyond a "one size fits all" approach when analyzing and planning for these threats.
 For a start, NOS has been measuring sea level for over 150 years, with tide stations operating on all U.S. coasts.
 NOS also offers the Coastal Inundation Toolkit, which helps users of any technical skill level understand the causes of inundation, identify local vulnerabilities, and communicate risks.
 Another helpful tool is the Sea Level Rise and Coastal Flooding Impacts Viewer, which shows how various levels of sea level rise are likely to impact coastal communities.